rkslkk/calculatorv2/README.md

 # CALCULATOR V2
 This is for my TMCC class, super simple C++.
-If anyone wants to help me with a command to restart/re-run the program let me know
+Break it if you can..

 Check me out [here](https://rkslkk.github.io)